Interpromotion/cookiebannerjs/README.md

 Cookiebannerjs
 =========

-This is a pure javascript cookie banner opt-in plugin and AMD ready.
+This is a pure javascript cookie banner opt-in plugin.

 ## INSTALL